-At TAS we are inspired by the belief that we can make a difference to every young person we work with by listening, raising aspirations and tailoring what we do to meet the needs of the individual.
-We believe that everyone has the potential to succeed in the right environment and with our holistic approach of nurture, independence, academic achievement and vocational/entrepreneurial opportunities, we aim to ensure that time spent with TAS is both enjoyable and successful, with 100% of our pupils moving into further education/employment.
+At The Alternative School we are inspired by the belief that we can make a difference to every young person we work with by listening, raising aspirations and tailoring what we do to meet the needs of the individual.
+We believe that everyone has the potential to succeed in the right environment and with our holistic approach of nurture, independence, academic achievement and vocational/entrepreneurial opportunities, we aim to ensure that time spent with The Alternative School is both enjoyable and successful, with 100% of our pupils moving into further education/employment.
 We never give up on our pupils, we never exclude and we will offer continuous support for as long as a young person requires it.
-Every day with TAS is a fresh start.
+Every day with The Alternative School is a fresh start.

 When looking for a school to suit your child’s needs, you want to know that they are in the best place to help them thrive both educationally and emotionally.
 See what other parents have to say about TAS to help you make that decision.